RoaringBitmap/RoaringFormatSpec/README.md

 Java Roaring bitmaps implementation offers an ART-based 64-bits implementation.
 It may reach better performances (compression and/or computation).
 But as of 2022-11, it is not compatible with this Serialization format.

-Java Roaring bitmaps implementation offers an Map-based 64-bits implementation hanling signed longs.
+Java Roaring bitmaps implementation offers an Map-based 64-bits implementation handling signed longs.
 It is not compatible with this Serialization format.